 Part 3 - Line 4a

 STUDENT PROGRAM.
 THE CPT CREATED STUDENT CENTER FOR THE PUBLIC TRUST (STUDENTCPT) CHAPTERS TO FOCUS ON EDUCATING AND ENGAGING FUTURE BUSINESS LEADERS ON ETHICS, ACCOUNTABILITY AND INTEGRITY.
 STUDENTCPT CHAPTERS ARE STUDENT-RUN ORGANIZATIONS, BASED ON COLLEGE CAMPUSES THROUGHOUT THE UNITED STATES.
 STUDENTS HAVE THE OPPORTUNITY TO PARTICIPATE IN A STUDENT LEADERSHIP CONFERENCE, AN ETHICS VIDEO COMPETITION, COMMUNITY SERVICE ACTIVITIES AND CAMPUS BEING A DIFFERENCE AWARDS.
 STUDENTCPT EVENTS ALSO FEATURE DYNAMIC SPEAKERS AND CASE STUDIES TO HELP STUDENTS IDENTIFY ETHICAL ISSUES AND MAKE THE BEST DECISIONS.
-CHAPTER EVENTS ALSO PROVIDE OPPORTUNITIES TO NETWORK WITH BUSINESS LEADERS THROUGHOUT NATIONAL ASSOCIATION OF STATE BOARDS OF ACCOUNTANCY (NASBA), BOARDS OF ACCOUNTANCY AND BEYOND.
-CPT EXPANDED ITS IMPACT ON STUDENTS WITH THE ONLINE ETHICAL LEADERSHIP CERTIFICATION PROGRAM.
+CHAPTER EVENTS ALSO PROVIDE OPPORTUNITIES TO NETWORK WITH BUSINESS LEADERS THROUGHOUT THE NATIONAL ASSOCIATION OF STATE BOARDS OF ACCOUNTANCY (NASBA), BOARDS OF ACCOUNTANCY AND OTHERS.
+CPT ALSO IMPACTS STUDENTS WITH THE ONLINE ETHICAL LEADERSHIP CERTIFICATION PROGRAM.
 THIS CERTIFICATION PROGRAM USES INTERACTIVE PRESENTATIONS, VIDEOS AND THOUGHT-PROVOKING POLL QUESTIONS TO ANALYZE THE CAUSES, EFFECTS AND SOLUTIONS OF REAL-WORLD ETHICAL DILEMMAS.

 Name (title) | Role | Hours | Compensation |